Become a College of Arts & Humanities International Student Mentor

 Come and join the team as an International Student Mentor to one of our many visiting students!

-The College of Arts & Humanities International Mentor Programme is your chance to help visiting students settle into life at Glasgow.
+The College of Arts & Humanities International Mentor Programme is your chance to help first year international and visiting students settle into life at Glasgow.
 Adjusting to a different cultural environment can be exciting and challenging.
-Visiting students at the University often have a lot of questions and concerns during their first few weeks on campus.
+International and visiting students at the University often have a lot of questions and concerns during their first few weeks on campus.
 The Mentor Programme aims to help them begin a smooth transition.

 For Glasgow students, this is an enjoyable way to make new, international friends and to develop your interpersonal skills and graduate attributes.